DavidMRGaona/my-blockchain/README.md

-# my-blockchain
+# My Little Blockchain

-A simple tutorial for developing a blockchain application from scratch in Python.1q
+A simple blockchain application in Python.

 ## Instructions to run